arnesanches/pyauto-record/README.md

-### English
+#### English

 # PyAuto Record

-PyAutoRecord is an automation tool developed in Python to register products on a fictional website automatically.
-The website used is for educational and demonstration purposes, allowing you to view all the products registered during the execution of the script.
+PyAuto Record is an automation tool developed in Python to register products on a fictional website in an automated way.
+The website used is for educational and demonstration purposes only, allowing you to view all the products registered during the execution of the script.

-The tool uses the PyAutoGUI library to simulate keyboard and mouse actions, filling in the form fields with data extracted from a CSV file.
-Additionally, the Pandas library is used for data manipulation and reading the contents of the file.
+## Features

+- **Automated Product Registration**: Automatically registers products on a fictional website.
+- **Simulated Keyboard and Mouse Actions**: Uses the PyAutoGUI library to fill out forms.
+- **Data Reading with Pandas**: Product data is extracted from a CSV file and automatically entered into the website.
+- **Data Visibility**: At the end of the execution, all the registered products can be viewed on the fictional website.

+## Technologies Used

+- **Python**: The programming language used for the development of the tool.
+- **PyAutoGUI**: Library for simulating keyboard and mouse actions on the computer.
+- **Pandas**: Library for manipulating and reading data in CSV format.
+- **CSV**: The file format used to store product data.

+## Execution Requirements

+1. **Python 3.8 or higher**: Ensure you are using the appropriate version of Python.
+2. **Libraries**: Install the required libraries with the following command:

+   `pip install pyautogui pandas`

-To run PyAutoRecord, you need to have Python 3.8 or higher installed, along with the PyAutoGUI and Pandas libraries.
-The code has been tested on the Windows operating system, using the Google Chrome browser.
-If you're using another operating system or browser, you may need to adjust wait times or command simulations to ensure proper functionality.
+3. **Operating System**: The code has been tested on Windows.
+If you're using another operating system or browser, adjustments may be necessary.

-The produtos.csv file should contain the product information to be registered on the website, following the appropriate format with columns like code, brand, type, category, unit price, cost, and notes.
-Make sure the file is saved in the same directory as the script.
+4. **CSV File**: The `produtos.csv` file must contain product information to be registered.
+This file needs to be in the same directory as the script.

+## How to Run

+1. **Setup**:
+   - Ensure the `produtos.csv` file is correctly formatted and located in the correct folder.

+2. **Run the Script**:
+   - Execute the Python script (`pyauto_record.py`) in your local environment.

+3. **Monitor**:
-During execution, the script logs into the fictional website, accesses the registration page, reads the data from the CSV, and automatically fills in the corresponding fields.
-At the end, you can view all the products theoretically registered on the site.
+   - The script logs into the fictional website and automatically fills in the form fields with the data from the CSV.

+4. **Results**:
+   - At the end of the execution, all the registered products can be viewed on the fictional website.

+## Important Notes

+- **Educational Purpose**: This project was created to demonstrate how to automate tasks with Python.
+It is not recommended for use on real websites without permission.
-It is important to note that this project was created for educational purposes.
-It demonstrates the use of task automation in Python but should be used responsibly, ensuring that the website or application you're automating allows this type of interaction.
+- **Responsibility in Usage**: Make sure that the website or application you're automating allows such interaction.

-If you wish to adapt the code or customize its settings, feel free to explore and modify the parameters.
-You are welcome to contribute or share your feedback!
+- **Adaptation**: You can adapt the code and customize parameters such as wait times and field coordinates if necessary.

+## Contribute or Share Feedback

+Feel free to explore, modify, and contribute to the code.
+If you find any bugs or have suggestions, share your feedback to improve the project.

 ---

-### Português
+#### Português

 # PyAuto Record

 PyAuto Record é uma ferramenta de automação desenvolvida em Python para realizar o cadastro de produtos em um site fictício de forma automatizada.
 O site utilizado é apenas para fins educacionais e demonstração, permitindo visualizar ao final todos os produtos cadastrados durante a execução do script.

-A ferramenta utiliza a biblioteca PyAutoGUI para simular ações de teclado e mouse, preenchendo os campos do formulário com os dados extraídos de um arquivo CSV.
-Além disso, a biblioteca Pandas é empregada para manipulação e leitura dos dados contidos no arquivo.
+## Funcionalidades

+- **Automação de Cadastro de Produtos**: Registra produtos automaticamente em um site fictício.
+- **Simulação de Ações de Teclado e Mouse**: Utiliza a biblioteca PyAutoGUI para preencher formulários.
+- **Leitura de Dados com Pandas**: Os dados dos produtos são extraídos de um arquivo CSV e inseridos automaticamente no site.
+- **Visibilidade dos Dados**: Ao final da execução, todos os produtos cadastrados podem ser visualizados no site fictício.

+## Tecnologias Utilizadas

+- **Python**: Linguagem de programação utilizada para o desenvolvimento da ferramenta.
+- **PyAutoGUI**: Biblioteca para simular ações de teclado e mouse no computador.
+- **Pandas**: Biblioteca para manipulação e leitura de dados em formato CSV.
+- **CSV**: Formato de arquivo utilizado para armazenar os dados dos produtos.

+## Requisitos para Execução

+1. **Python 3.8 ou superior**: Certifique-se de que está utilizando a versão adequada do Python.
+2. **Bibliotecas**: Instale as bibliotecas necessárias utilizando o seguinte comando:

+   `pip install pyautogui pandas`

-Para executar o PyAuto Record, é necessário ter instalado o Python 3.8 ou superior e as bibliotecas PyAutoGUI e Pandas.
-O código foi testado no sistema operacional Windows, utilizando o navegador Google Chrome.
-Caso você utilize outro sistema operacional ou navegador, podem ser necessários ajustes nos tempos de espera ou na simulação de comandos para garantir o funcionamento correto.
+3. **Sistema Operacional**: O código foi testado no Windows.
+Caso utilize outro sistema operacional ou navegador, ajustes podem ser necessários.

-O arquivo produtos.csv deve conter as informações dos produtos a serem cadastrados no site, seguindo o formato adequado, com colunas como código, marca, tipo, categoria, preço unitário, custo e observações.
-Certifique-se de que o arquivo está salvo no mesmo diretório do script.
+4. **Arquivo CSV**: O arquivo `produtos.csv` deve conter as informações dos produtos a serem cadastrados.
+Este arquivo precisa estar no mesmo diretório que o script.

-Durante a execução, o script realiza login no site fictício, acessa a página de cadastro, lê os dados do CSV e os insere automaticamente nos campos correspondentes.
-Ao final, é possível visualizar no site todos os produtos teoricamente cadastrados.
+## Como Executar

+1. **Configuração**:
+   - Verifique se o arquivo `produtos.csv` está corretamente formatado e na pasta correta.

+2. **Execução do Script**:
+   - Execute o script Python (`pyauto_record.py`) em seu ambiente local.

+3. **Acompanhamento**:
+   - O script realiza login no site fictício e preenche automaticamente os campos do formulário com as informações do CSV.

+4. **Resultados**:
+   - Ao final da execução, todos os produtos cadastrados podem ser visualizados no site fictício.

+## Observações Importantes

+- **Objetivo Educacional**: Este projeto foi criado para demonstrar como automatizar tarefas com Python.
+Não é recomendado para uso em sites reais sem permissão.
-Vale ressaltar que este projeto foi criado com propósitos educacionais.
-Ele demonstra o uso de automação de tarefas em Python, mas deve ser utilizado com responsabilidade, garantindo que o site ou aplicação que você automatizar permita esse tipo de interação.
+- **Responsabilidade no Uso**: Garanta que o site ou aplicação que você está automatizando permita esse tipo de interação.

-Se você deseja adaptar o código ou personalizar suas configurações, fique à vontade para explorar e modificar os parâmetros.
-Sinta-se convidado a contribuir ou compartilhar seu feedback!
+- **Adaptação**: Você pode adaptar o código e personalizar parâmetros como os tempos de espera e as coordenadas dos campos, caso necessário.

+## Contribua ou Compartilhe Feedback

+Sinta-se à vontade para explorar, modificar e contribuir para o código.
+Se encontrar algum erro ou tiver sugestões, compartilhe seu feedback para melhorar o projeto.